Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q6: How do I know if a job offer is legitimate?

-A6: Please be aware that Alberta Health Services never requests fees, endorses training through third-parties or directly hires applicants without a screening process.
-These are not legitimate Alberta Health Services job offers and are fraudulent.
-Visit our Recruitment Fraud Warning Page for more information.
+A6: Please be aware that AHS never requests fees, endorses training through third-parties or directly hires applicants without a screening process.
+These are not legitimate AHS job offers and are fraudulent.
+Visit our Recruitment Fraud Warning page for more information.

 Q1: How long does it take to receive a response for an interview?